ryanhlewis/updatelauncher/README.md

 ## Extra Info

-This Updater will install your game files to /AppData/Local/[appName]
+This Updater will install your program/game files to /AppData/Local/[appName]

 If you would rather have them in Program Files, obtain Admin Permission by adding this line to your manifest
 ```<requestedExecutionLevel level="requireAdministrator" uiAccess="false" />```